Zhou Peiyuan

+Biography

 Born in Yixing, Jiangsu, China, Zhou graduated from Tsinghua University in 1924.
 Then he went to the United States and obtained a bachelor's degree from University of Chicago in spring of 1926, and a master's degree at the end of the same year.
 In 1928, he obtained his doctorate degree from California Institute of Technology under Eric Temple Bell with thesis The Gravitational Field of a Body with Rotational Symmetry in Einstein's Theory of Gravitation.
 In 1936, he studied general relativity under Albert Einstein in the Institute for Advanced Study in Princeton, New Jersey.
 He did his post-doc researches in quantum mechanics at University of Leipzig in Germany and Swiss Federal Institute of Technology Zurich.
 He was a professor of physics at Peking University, and later served as the president of the University.
 He was elected as a founding member of CAS in 1955.

+Zhou was made the head of the China Association for Science and Technology when it returned to normal function after the disruptions of the Cultural Revolution.

 Tsinghua University's Zhou Pei-Yuan Center for Applied Mathematics is named in his honor.
 In 2003, a bronze statue of Zhou was unveiled on the campus of Peking University.

 Zhou's most famous work is the transport equation of Reynolds stress.